postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ![Postman Mock Server edit options](https://assets.postman.com/postman-docs/mocks/mock-edit-modal.png)

-There are three ways to edit a mock server.
-You can edit from the Collection pane, through the **Mock Server** listing in **Browse** mode, or through the web dashboard of your workspace **Mock Servers** section.
+There are three ways to edit or delete a mock server: From the Collection pane, through the **Mock Server** listing in **Browse** mode, or through the web dashboard of your workspace **Mock Servers** section.

 ### Editing or deleting mocks in Build mode